osmosis-labs/osmosis/CONTRIBUTING.md

 - Note the container id of the one you want to see the logs
 - And then run `docker logs <CONTAINER_NAME>`  to debug via container logs

+Please note that if the tests are stopped mid-way, the e2e framework might fail to start again due to duplicated containers.
+Make sure that containers are removed before running the tests again: `docker containers rm -f $(docker containers ls -a -q)`.

+Additionally, Docker networks do not get auto-removed.
+Therefore, you can manually remove them by running `docker network prune`.

 ## Working with the SDK

 ### Updating dependencies for builds